Soluto/kamus/site/content/docs/user/crd.md

 ## Usage
 KamusSecret works very similary to regular secret encryption flow with Kamus.
+The encrypted data is represented in a format that is identical to regular [Kubernetes Secrets].
+Kamus will create an identical secret with the decrypted content.

 To encrypt the data, start by deciding to which namespace and which service account you're encrypting it.
 The service account does not have to exist or used by the pod consuming the secret.
 It just used for expressing who can consume this encrypted secret.